Newbury Building Society

 1. We will tell you the interest rate that applies to your account when you open it.
 This information is available in the current investment interest rates leaflet, which is on our website, available in branches as a leaflet and an information notice.

-2. Interest is calculated on the account balance on a daily basis and paid in accordance with the account type specific conditions.
-An example of an interest rate calculation is included in the ‘other information’ section at the end of this booklet.
-We can arrange for interest to be paid into the account, another Newbury Building Society account or into your bank account.
+2. Interest is calculated on the account balance daily and paid in accordance with the account type specific conditions.
+Examples of interest rate calculations are included at the end of this booklet.

-3. You are personally responsible for settling any tax liability with HM Revenue and Customs.
+4. You are personally responsible for settling any tax liability with HM Revenue and Customs.

-4. We pay interest on the sum deposited in cash or electronic transfer from the day we receive the funds.
+5. We pay interest on the sum deposited in cash or electronic transfer from the day we receive the funds.
 If the deposit is made by cheque, we pay you interest from the second business day after the date of deposit.
 Any sums received by us outside of normal business hours will be treated as having been received on the next business day.

-5. Interest on amounts withdrawn is calculated up to the day before you make the withdrawal.
+6. Interest on amounts withdrawn is calculated up to the day before you make the withdrawal.

-7. We can change the rate of interest paid on your account at any time subject to any account type specific condition relating to interest rate changes on a particular account (i.e. variable or tracker accounts).
+9. We can change the rate of interest paid on your account at any time subject to any account type specific condition relating to interest rate changes on a particular account (i.e. variable or tracker accounts).
 We can change the rate payable for any of the following reasons:

-• To respond proportionately to changes in general interest rates (including the interest rates paid on similar accounts by other providers of financial services);
+• To respond proportionately to changes in general interest rates (including the interest

-• To respond to changes in the law, codes of practice or a decision by a court, ombudsman, or regulator;
+• To respond to changes in the law, codes of practice or a decision by a court,

 • To meet relevant regulatory requirements;